brimdata/zui/docs/Troubleshooting.md

 it may help to compare the current running state to that of a healthy installation.

-Once you're launched Brim and have observed the error message, check the running processes on your system and compare to the outputs shown below as appropriate for your platform.
+Once you've launched Brim and have observed the error message, check the running processes on your system and compare to the outputs shown below as appropriate for your platform.